 Today there are of course many incarnations of pizza across the world, Perth included.
 We are lucky to be able to get a taste of Italy or New York, and even have our very own modern Australian spin on pizza too.
 But out of all the pizza places in Perth, there are a few standouts that make for essential eating.
 Here are the 15 best pizza places in Perth.

 One visit to this family-owned and run neighbourhood joint and you’ll be wishing Monsterella was your local.
-Casual, BYO and serving up saucy pizzas, Monsterella is your absolute go-to for an effortless night out—that is, if they’ve got room for you.
+Casual, BYO and serving up saucy pizzas, Monsterella is your absolute go-to for an effortless night out once the COVID restrictions lift—that is, if they’ve got room for you.
 The place is usually packed out every night of the week with avid locals and loyalists alike.
 Far from a bad thing, Monsterella’s busyness is testament not only to the quality of the food served, but the warmth of the family-style service too.
 The Bufalina and Frankie combo is the go.

 Alfred’s Pizzeria.
 Small Bar

 Servicing the late-night crowd with appropriately greasy and cheesy pizza, Alfred’s Pizzeria.
 Small Bar sure knows how to lure you down into their dungeon.
 If it’s not the neon-lit ‘Pizza Liquor Cheese’ sign that looms above their descending staircase off Barrack, it could be the smell of pepperoni and BBQ sauce that emanates from within.
 Either way, late-night pizza, booze and good tunes are what you’ll find when the Coronavirus restrictions lift, but for now, they're delivering.

 Santini Bar & Grill